whiskyechobravo/kerko/README.md

 * Include a string like "Fixes #123" in your commit message (where 123 is the issue you fixed).
 See [Closing issues using keywords](https://help.github.com/en/articles/closing-issues-using-keywords).
+* If a Jinja2 template represents a page fragment or a collection of macros, prefix its file name with the underscore character.

 ### Submitting a translation